bioshocks/YoloV5-InferEngine/README.md

 # YoloV5-InferEngine
 This repository contains a YOLOv5 inference engine implemented in C++ using TensorRT.
 The engine is designed to perform efficient object detection with YOLOv5 models.

+This File will create an InferEngine.dll and InferEngine.lib

 ## **Enviroment:**
 **opencv**:3.2.0